Twin Freaks: History and structure

 McCartney and Kerr created the double vinyl album as a continuation of Kerr's collaboration with McCartney from a 2004 tour.
 Kerr was known at the time for the mash-up album A Stroke of Genius, released in 2002.

 Kerr performed a half-hour set prior to McCartney's 2004 gigs in which he remixed various McCartney tracks into unusual and often unrecognizable forms.
 Twin Freaks was the outgrowth of these manipulations.

-All McCartney tracks on the album are strongly revised and reinvented in the process.
-Who is responsible for what aspects of the works or their reinvention is unclear.
+All McCartney tracks on the album are reinvented.

-The album was produced as a double vinyl release and a digital download in Windows Media Audio (WMA) format.
-The cover features a painting by McCartney, the interior artwork features paintings that are similar in tone and style to artist Willem de Kooning.
-McCartney knew the late artist, with whom he shared a similar painting style.
+The album was produced as a double vinyl and a digital download in Windows Media Audio (WMA) format.
+The cover features a painting by McCartney.
+The interior artwork features paintings that are similar in tone and style to artist Willem de Kooning, whom McCartney knew.

-"Really Love You", backed with "Lalula", was released as a one-sided 12" single, limited to 500 copies, released on 6 June 2005.
+"Really Love You", backed with "Lalula", was released on 6 June 2005 as a one-sided 12" single, limited to 500 copies.
 A second single, limited to 200 copies, was of "What's that You're Doing" backed with "Rinse the Raindrops".

 The album was re-released as a digital download on 24 April 2012 to iTunes and Amazon.